At the restaurant

 At the hotel

-Except for some sites that become very touristy in summer, especially between July 15 and August 15, the average occupancy rate of the rooms is never at its maximum.
-In other words, you don't risk sleeping under the stars unless you want to, which can be a nice project.
-Apart from the classic hotels, you will find guest rooms, which are called "domatia", often referred to in English as "rooms to rent".
-This type of accommodation is very popular with some people because of the friendly atmosphere and the Cretan hospitality it generates.
-It is often spartan, but clean and cheap.
-In low season, you can discuss the price without offending the owner.
+Apart from certain sites that become very popular with tourists in summer, especially between 15 July and 15 August, the average occupancy rate of rooms is never at its highest.
+In other words, you won't be sleeping under the stars unless you want to, which can be a great idea.
+As well as traditional hotels, you'll find airbnbs, which are very common in Greece, at all price levels.
+Before the recent arrival of airbnb, Greece was known as a "domatia", or "rooms to rent".
+This type of 'home-stay' accommodation was very popular with some, because of the friendly atmosphere and Cretan hospitality it generated, given the physical presence of the hosts.
+It was often spartan, but clean and cheap.
+In low season, you could even discuss the price without offending the owner.
+Today, all this has been replaced by airbnb, which, given the recent epidemic, offers the advantage of avoiding daily physical contact with another tribe.

-In general, all accommodation for rent is licensed and inspected by the tourist authorities and prices must be displayed.
-In addition, it should be noted that most of the small hotels or guesthouses are not heated.
-You will tell me that this is normal in a country with a temperate climate like Crete.
-However, the problem can arise at the beginning of the season, in particular in April, when the nights can be chilly!
-Take a little sweater and bring the bodies closer together...
-Moreover, in Crete there are about fifteen campsites and three youth hostels, in Heraklion, Rethymnon and Plakias.
+In general, all airbnb accommodation, from the moment it is on the platform, is authorised and declared.
+They are inspected by the tourist authorities and prices are public and displayed.
+It's also worth pointing out that most small hotels and airbnb properties are not heated.
+You might say that this is normal in a country with a temperate climate like Crete.
+But the problem can arise at the start of the season, particularly in April, when the nights can be chilly!
+So pack a jumper and bring your body closer together...
+There are around fifteen campsites and three youth hostels in Crete, in Heraklion, Rethymnon and Plakias.

 (Editor: Nikos Papadogeorgakis / Degeorges Nicolas)